chunbolang/BAM/README.md

 ### Bibtex

 If you find our work and this repository useful.
-Please consider giving a star :star: and citation.
+Please consider giving a star :star: and citation &#x1F4DA.

 ```bibtex
 @InProceedings{lang2022bam,